 In Indiana, the statute of limitations for a personal injury case is two years.
 What this means is that a victim must file their personal injury lawsuit within two years of the date of the accident or injury, or they risk having their case dismissed without being heard.

 Before you file any type of lawsuit in Indiana, you need to know about the statute of limitations that applies to your case.
 The statute of limitations is a limit on the amount of time that can pass before the right to pursue an action is barred.
 Criminal cases have a statute of limitations as well.

-If you were recently injured in a car accident, slip and fall or other type of incident due to someone else’s wrongdoing, our experienced Indiana personal injury lawyers at Truitt Law Offices can help you to understand the statute of limitations that is relevant to your case.
+If you were recently injured in a car accident, slip and fall or another type of incident due to someone else’s wrongdoing, the caring personal injury lawyers at Truitt Law Offices can help you to understand the statute of limitations that is relevant to your case.
 We can advise you on how much time remains in which to file a claim, and we can ensure that all deadlines are met in your case.
 Because timing is so important, make sure to contact us as soon as possible to review your case in a free consultation.

 Why Do Statutes of Limitations Exist?

 Statutes of limitations exist for a variety of reasons, including:

 - They protect defendants from having to worry about whether they will be sued or arrested after a great deal of time has passed.
 This is a matter of fairness.

 - They reduce the risk that potentially crucial evidence in a case will be lost or destroyed, which is more likely to happen when too much time has passed.
 Additionally, over time, the memories of parties and potential witnesses will fade.

 - They force plaintiffs in civil cases and prosecutors in criminal cases to act with due diligence.

 After years and years have passed, the facts of a case can simply become murky and challenging to determine.
 So, in this sense, statutes of limitation help to protect everyone in civil and criminal cases.
 They ultimately serve to promote the interests of justice.